 “Information on how to request a voter registration card is part of the orientation video that is played daily in all the jails as well as part of the facility handbook,” the sheriff’s department said in an emailed statement.

-Make sure they’re able to meet the voter registration deadline of Oct.
-24.
+Make sure they’re able to meet voter registration deadlines.